Into White (album): Reception

 Into White was met with widespread critical acclaim.
-PopMatters rated the album 8 out of 10 stars and called it "the first musical gift to grace 2007", praising the track "You Can Close Your Eyes" saying "There’s a shimmering beauty that’s particular to how familial voices intertwine and the union of these three voices is singularly beautiful", and concluded "Ultimately, Into White serves the legacy of Carly Simon very well".

-People rated the album 3 out of 4 stars, calling it "a tranquil collection of covers that play like lullabies for grown-ups" and praised the track "You Can Close Your Eyes" calling it "the best moment on the album".
+PopMatters rated the album 8-out-of-10-stars and called it "the first musical gift to grace 2007."
+They also singled out the track "You Can Close Your Eyes", stating: "There's a shimmering beauty that's particular to how familial voices intertwine and the union of these three voices is singularly beautiful", and concluded "Ultimately, Into White serves the legacy of Carly Simon very well."
+People called the album "a tranquil collection of covers that play like lullabies for grown-ups" and praised the track "You Can Close Your Eyes", calling it "the best moment on the album".
 In her 2008 book Girls Like Us: Carole King, Joni Mitchell, Carly Simon-And the Journey of a Generation, author Sheila Weller describes this version of "You Can Close Your Eyes" as "slow, spectral" and "achingly beautiful."
-Entertainment Weekly graded the album B and described it as a "richly personal disc".

-AllMusic rated the album 3 out of 5 stars, and concluded the review with "In sum, Into White may be the best record Simon's made since The Bedroom Tapes".
+Entertainment Weekly graded the album B, describing it as a "richly personal disc."
+AllMusic stated: "In sum, Into White may be the best record Simon's made since The Bedroom Tapes, and it takes a place in her catalog alongside Torch and Boys in the Trees."
 The New York Times stated "Entering the world of Carly Simon’s new album is like tiptoeing into an enchanted garden.
-The fanciful Cat Stevens song that opens the record establishes a mood of deep, dreamy calm that is sustained over 14 songs".
+The fanciful Cat Stevens song that opens the record establishes a mood of deep, dreamy calm that is sustained over 14 songs."

-Amazon.com stated "Simon, vocally sure-footed as ever, wicks the warmth out of every last track and directs it with pinpoint precision to her listeners—nobody does music as comfort food better".
-Barnes & Noble praised Simon's "considerable interpretive skills", writing that she treats these songs "with care and gentle wisdom"; "Billed as 'soothing songs for the young and the young at heart', Into White is quiet and spacious, full of brief songs played softly, with the focus always on Simon's intimate alto.
-Familial and familiar, Into White impresses with understatement".